-Markdown
+Markdown guide

-A lightweight markup language that allows you to add formatting to plain text documents.
+Markdown is a lightweight markup language that allows you to add formatting to plain text documents.

 Headings